The Indebtedness of Modern Jurisprudence to Medieval Italian Law, 33 Canadian Law Times 869 (1913)

 Roman law, medieval law, Italy

 Sherman, Charles P., "The Indebtedness of Modern Jurisprudence to Medieval Italian Law" (1913).
 Faculty Scholarship Series.
-Paper 4437.
+4437.